m3t4n01a/m3t4n01a.github.io/about.md

 I finally settled on **deep reinforcement learning** as the main topic for my thesis, but soon I realized that many of the papers that came out were really just incremental results and very few actually brought real contributions to the field.
 I think this is generally valid for any rapidly developing field of science, as they are most affected by the illness/frenzy of publishing as many papers as possible.
 Luckily, I was not forced to publish (however I had to present some internal documents at Imperial, that would ideally turn into publications).
 In this process I also kind of developed a resentment towards publishing and felt that I wanted to publish important stuff, not just anything for the sake of publishing.

 So then I decided I am going to do something which I truly believe in.
 Work to discover traits of general AI, or strong AI.
 So I started reading a lot of papers and books from neuroscience, psychology, cognitive science to learn about memory, decision making, consciousness, etc. I soon discovered a simple principle that can be applied hierarchically and to all types of memory, be it semantic, episodic, temporal, etc. I call it the neighbouring principle, you can read more about it [here](Efficient hierarchical subgoal discovery - draft.pdf).
-I also wrote a document describing how I see things and what I am doing, you can check it out [here](early_alpha.pdf).

 Soon enough some interesting papers appeared, showing me that I am on the right path: